-2018.69 Based on available statistics, Amnesty International has characterized the 1 "supposedly unmanageable number of asylum claims" as "a fiction."
-70 2 In fact, there is substantial evidence that calls into question the claims 3 74. of a lack of capacity.
-There is evidence to suggest such claims are false and 5 instead are designed to effectuate the broader policy goal of restricting access to the asylum process, according to governmental and non-governmental sources.
-In 6 early 2018, senior CBP and ICE officials in San Ysidro, California, stated in 7 8 interviews that "CBP has only actually reached its detention capacity a couple times per year and during 'a very short period' in 2017."71 The OIG Report notes 9 that while CBP justifies the official "metering" policy by citing a lack of capacity 10 to process asylum seekers, "the OIG team did not observe severe overcrowding at 11 the ports of entry it visited."72 Human rights researchers visiting seven POEs in 12 Texas in June 2018 reported that "[t]he processing rooms visible in the ports of 13 entry . . . appeared to be largely empty."73 CBP's "capacity" excuse appears to be 14 a cover for a "deliberate slowdown" of the rate at which the agency receives 15 asylum seekers at POEs.74 16 17 https://www.cbp.gov/newsroom/stats/sw-border-migration.
-18 19 You Don't Have Any Rights Here at 14.
-20 Id. at 15 (citing an interview with ICE's Assistant Field Office Director at Otay Mesa Detention Center on May 1, 2018, and an interview with the CBP Field 21 Officer Director in San Diego on January 5, 2018).
-22 OIG Report at 8.
-23 Human Rights First, Zero-Tolerance Criminal Prosecutions: Punishing Asylum Seekers and Separating Families 9 (July 18, 2018), 24 https://www.humanrightsfirst.org/resource/zero-tolerance-criminal-25 prosecutions-punishing-asylum-seekers-and-separating-families.
-26 Adam Isacson, Maureen Meyer & Adeline Hite, Washington Office on Latin America, "Come Back Later': Challenges for Asylum Seekers Waiting at Ports 27 of Entry," 3 (Aug.
-2018), https://www.wola.org/wp-
+77. In fact, there is substantial evidence that calls into question the claims of a lack of capacity.
+There is evidence to suggest such claims are false and instead are designed to effectuate the broader policy goal of restricting access to the asylum process, according to governmental and non-governmental sources.
+In early 2018, senior CBP and ICE officials in San Ysidro, California, stated in interviews that "CBP has only actually reached its detention capacity a couple times per year and during 'a very short period' in 2017."
+The OIG Report notes that while CBP justifies the official "metering" policy by citing a lack of capacity to process asylum seekers, "the OIG team did not observe severe overcrowding at the ports of entry it visited."
+Human rights researchers visiting seven POEs in Texas in June 2018 reported that "[t]he processing rooms visible in the ports of entry appeared to be largely empty."
+CBP's "capacity" excuse appears to be a cover for a "deliberate slowdown" of the rate at which the agency receives asylum seekers at POEs.
+78. On October 10, 2018, CBP rejected thirty-two asylum seekers including small children and pregnant women at the Córdoba International Bridge Id. at 15 (citing an interview with ICE's Assistant Field Office Director at Otay Mesa Detention Center on May 1, 2018, and an interview with the CBP Field Officer Director in San Diego on January 5, 2018).